kosmic78/Warehouse-gestion/README.md

 ![Delete](https://i.imgur.com/xISBsbX.png)
 # Editing product with ID 1
 ![Edit](https://imgur.com/a/dSSdtSi.png)
+Link to the image (somehow this is not displayed on github): https://imgur.com/a/dSSdtSi.png

 After pressing the 'OK' button, on the next run of the application, the product with ID 1 will get updated:
 ![Edit](https://imgur.com/a/LJBcU3b.png)
+Link to the image (somehow this is not displayed on github): https://imgur.com/a/LJBcU3b.png